tuii05/Trading_Bot/README.md

 Notes on the Merton Jump Diffusion model:

-- The initial parameter (e.g. volatility, jump intensity) of the model should be manually tuned for each stock to achieve better returns.
+- The initial parameter (e.g. volatility, jump intensity) of the model should be manually tuned for each stock to achieve better anual returns.
 - Dividend yield is set to zero by default.
 For dividend-paying stocks, this must be adjusted accordingly to reflect more accurate pricing dynamics.